Home Info Ring-Tailed Lemur - Facts, Pictures, Behavior, Habitat, Diet

 Ring-Tailed Lemur Habitat :

-They are commonly found in rock canyons, spiny forests, dry deciduous forests, lowland gallery forests, and dry scrubs.
+They are usually found in rock canyons, prickly forests, dry woods, lowland forests, and dry brush.
 They are seen in a broader range of habitats than any other lemur species.
 They can survive in extreme environmental conditions, including the driest, coldest and hottest areas in Madagascar.

 Behavior :